Ensembl/tagene/docs/filtering_and_clustering_with_pasa.md

       -fasta /path/to/genome.fa \
       -out file.gff3

-  NOTE: the script was coded to deal with the output of the gmap and STAR aligners, but in its current status there is no option to switch from one to another.
-It worked by commenting in and out certain lines.
+  NOTE: the script was coded to deal with the slightly different outputs of the GMAP and STAR aligners, but in its current status there is no option to switch between them.
+It worked by commenting certain lines in and out.
 THIS HAS TO BE FIXED.

 ### 2. Merge gff3 files
-  If several bam files were input, the same number of gff3 files will have to be merged into a single one.
+  If several bam files are processed in step 1, all the output gff3 files must be merged into a single one.

     for file in *.gff3; do cat $file >> merged.gff3; done